swlaschin/fsharpforfunandprofit.com/ddd/index.md

 ---
 layout: page
 title: "Domain Driven Design"
-description: Slides and video from my talk "Domain Driven Design with the F# Type System"
+description: Slides and video from my talk "Domain Modeling Made Functional with the F# Type System"
 hasComments: 1
-image: "/assets/img/ddd_slide.png"
+image: "/ddd/ddd427.jpg"
 ---

-This page contains links to the slides, video and code from my talk "Domain Driven Design with the F# Type System".
+This page contains links to the slides, video and code from my talk "Domain Modeling Made Functional".

 Here's the blurb for the talk: